MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/update-user.md

 ::: moniker-end

-You can use the Update User activity in a runbook to update the properties of a user in the Microsoft Active Directory.
+You can use the Update User activity in a runbook to update the properties of a user in Microsoft Active Directory.

 This activity publishes all of the data from the required and optional properties into published data.
 Additional published data is generated based on the class that you select when you define the activity.